sara-nl/spiderdocs/source/Pages/compute_on_spider.rst

 .. tip::
    Make sure you use the GPU version and not the CPU version of your software in the container.

-We start by pulling the GPU version of the tensorflow container from the official repository, and name it ``tf-jup-gpu.sif``:
+We start with the image from the previous subsection, the tensorflow container from the Nvidia repository with the added examples: ``nv-tf-22.07.sif``.
+This image also contains jupyter by default.

 .. code-block:: bash

-    singularity build --nv tf-jup-gpu.sif docker://tensorflow/tensorflow:latest-gpu-jupyter
+    singularity shell --nv nv-tf-22.07.sif

 Before starting the notebook, we have open a tunnel to forward the port on which the python kernel communicates to the local machine where the user works.
 In this way, the notebook can be openened in the browser: